 Crafting a release of Subversion involves many individuals in a coordinated effort following established procedures.
-In the following sections, we describe the roles these individuals fill, the different types of releases, and the significance of version numbers for Subversion releases.
+In the following sections, we describe the roles these individuals fill, the different types of releases, and the version numbering scheme for Subversion releases.
 We also describe the process used to create a new feature release of Subversion.
 In Section 3, we compare the ideal described here with what actually happened when releasing Subversion 1.5.0.